BEETL/BEETL/README.txt

 convertFromFasta:	if it is set to 1, it reads the input file (FASTA file: a sequence for line), otherwise it reads the cyc files.
 deletePartialBWT:	if it is set to 1, it deletes the BWT-segments files and keeps the entire BWT, otherwise renames them.
 deleteCycFile:		if it is set to 1, it deletes the cycs files.
 BUILD_SA:		if it is set to 1, it computes the GSA (seqID, position) and the SA (position of the concatenated sequences without a further end-marker).
 decodeBackward:		if it is set to 1, it computes the inverse BWT in backward direction, otherwise in forward direction.
 BackByVector:		if it is set to 1, it uses the sampling of the BWT segments for inverse BWT.
 More memory, less time.

 Inverse BWT by using BCR

-	/install_path/beetl/Beetl bcr -i outfile -o outputPrefix -m 1
+	/install_path/beetl/Beetl bcr -i BCR-B0 -o outputInverse -m 1

 	Input: outfile of BCR